aam29dc/x86-AT_T-linux/README.md

 The C Preprocessor (Macros, etc) can be used our assembly files ('gas' GNU Assembler).

-I get an error with directories from linker, so I put my asm folder in `/home/user/` (my name is user), and it links the source files, otherwise it comes up with cant find file. <br>
+I get an error with directories from linker, so I put my asm folder in `/home/user/` (my name is user, this directory is referenced as Home) and it links the source files, otherwise it comes up with cant find file. <br>

 `as --32 main.asm -o main.o && ld -melf_i386 main.o -o main && ./main` <br>